 Batch interface

-The batch interface consists of CSV formatted files sent to and from the Gas Registry via FTP.
-The Gas Registry maintains separate FTP directories for every participant from which it receives input files and to which it delivers output files.
+The batch interface consists of CSV formatted files sent to and from the Gas Registry via FTP or sFTP (participants can use either protocol or both).
+The Gas Registry maintains separate FTP and sFTP directories for every participant from which it receives input files and to which it delivers output files.
 It is up to the user to access these files and transfer them to their own systems.

 The files currently sent to the Gas Registry by users are: